-The Third Trimester of Pregnancy is far from a walk in the park, but it’s also a very important time in terms of preparing for life after baby.
+The third trimester of pregnancy is far from a walk in the park, but it’s also a very important time in terms of preparing for life after baby.
 As your due date approaches, It’s the obvious time to tackle that third-trimester to-do list of things to do before baby arrives.
-(It’s a good idea to deal with this stuff now, postpartum recovery will be WAY easier.)
+(It’s a good idea to deal with this stuff now, then postpartum recovery will be WAY easier.)

 (OK, that’s dramatic, but you know what I mean.
 A new baby changes things – regardless of if it’s your first or your second or your 8th.
 Things won’t be the SAME as they are now.
 That’s always hard for me.)

 One of the things that makes the third trimester go a little faster and distracts me from all the uncomfortable-ness of it is throwing myself into my pregnancy / pre-baby to-do list, especially during the final stretch!

-Knowing I’m getting important things crossed off my third trimester checklist, things that will make my life easier in the coming months, DOES help a little with the general frustration of feeling like an exhausted hippopotamus, and it helps pass the time until I get to meet my new little babe.
+Knowing I’m getting important things crossed off my third-trimester checklist, things that will make my life easier in the coming months, DOES help a little with the general frustration of feeling like an exhausted hippopotamus, and it helps pass the time until I get to meet my new little babe.
 Plus I want this stuff done before I’m standing there at 3 am wondering did my water just break?
 Or did I just pee a little?

 So what’s on my to-do list for this last few months of my pregnancy?